 5 Awesome Hot Springs

-Whenever I travel, I’m always on a search for the best hot springs of the area.
-What can be better than an obsession for dipping in hot water?
+Whenever I travel, I’m always on the search for the best hot springs in the area.
+What can be better than an obsession with dipping in hot water?
 It works for a teabag, why can’t it work for me?
-On a hiking trip to the Canadian Rockies with friends I got to indulge in my passion for hot springs.
+On a hiking trip to the Canadian Rockies with friends, I got to indulge in my passion for hot springs.
 Between all our winter hiking, the trip evolved into a dedicated tour of the hot springs of the Canadian Rockies.

 Posts may contain links to products and services I love.
 I may make a small commission from them, at no extra cost to you.
 Thank you for supporting my blog.